• Skip to primary navigation

 Single IC Transmitter Circuit

-In the above section we learned how to build a simple single transistor transmitter circuit, however a low range test transmitter could be also built using a single IC.
+In the above section I have explained how to build a simple single transistor transmitter circuit, however a low range test transmitter could be also built using a single IC.

 However, there's also a possibility to convert this single IC transmitter into a tunable AM transmitter by adding a 10k pot in series with the supply, or by adding a variable gang condenser or a trimmer in series with the antenna, as shown in the following diagrams.